-The Central Bank of Kenya recently launched its Kenya National Payment System Vision and Strategy, which outlines the role of digital payments in Kenya’s journey towards becoming a cash-lite economy.
+The Central Bank of Kenya recently released its Kenya National Payment System Vision and Strategy, which outlines the role of digital payments in Kenya’s journey towards becoming a cash-lite economy.
 Whilst the COVID-19 pandemic and the resulting economic slowdown have had an undeniably devastating impact on the country, one area that has thrived is digital payments.
 In this blog we will explore the use of mobile money by businesses, the impact COVID-19 has had and the lessons that can be learned.
 We’ll first look at the impact on retail mobile payments transfers, when mobile money is used to pay a business account for goods or services and then look at Business to Business (B2B) transfers and mobile money and bank services interact for business users.

 DIGITAL PAYMENTS FOR RETAIL GOODS AND SERVICES